Scientific Advisory Board

 David J. Glass, MD

-Dr. David J. Glass has been the Global Head of Muscle Diseases research at Novartis Institutes for Biomedical Research since 2005.
+Dr. David J. Glass is the Vice President of Research at Regeneron Pharmaceuticals, Inc. Prior to joining Regeneron, Dr. Glass was the Global Head of Muscle Diseases research at Novartis Institutes for Biomedical Research.
 A native of New York, Dr. Glass received his undergraduate degree from Columbia University and his MD from New York Medical College.
 After postdoctoral work at Columbia, he worked at Regeneron Pharmaceuticals for 14 years before establishing the Muscle Diseases group at Novartis.

 Dr. Glass’s research has led to several key scientific findings in the area of skeletal muscle atrophy and hypertrophy.
 He is the co-author of more than 60 peer-reviewed articles on cell signaling mechanisms in neuromuscular disease, obesity, and cancer.